marianacpais/HEADS-LEARN/docs/source/lesson02.md

 # Lesson 02 - Supervised Machine Learning - Decision Trees

+## Conceitos

+- **Appropriate Problems for Decision Tree Learning**:
+  - Instances are represented by attribute-value pairs
+  - The target function has discrete output values
+  - Disjunctive descriptions may be required
+  - The training data may contain errors
+  - The training data may contain missing attribute values
+- ID3 Algorithm
+- C4.5
+- CART

 ## Summary

 - **Decision Tree Learning**: “Method for approximating discrete-valued target functions, in which the learned function is represented by a decision tree.”
 Mitchell T.(1997)